CalabreseLab/seekr/README.md

 ### Visualization

 #### kmer_heatmap
-Customizeable heatmap (outputname.hformat) for easier visualization of the results of seekr.pearson (r values) or find_pval (p values).
-It takes in a dataframe with row and column names and plot the heatmap with/without dendrograms for both rows and columns. kmer_dendrgram is a good alternative to plot only the dendrograms (partial or full) to get a better idea of the clustering.
-For interested subgroups, use kmer_leiden, kmer_count_barplot, kmer_msd_barplot, kmer_comp_textplot and kmer_indi_textplot for further analysis.
+A customizable heatmap function to enable visualization of the results of kmer_count, seekr_pearson, or find_pval.
+Can perform hierarchial clustering on both rows and columns.
+It takes in a dataframe with row and column names and plots the heatmap with/without dendrograms for both rows and columns. kmer_dendrgram is a good alternative to plot only the dendrograms (partial or full) to get a better idea of the clustering.
+To study subgroups of sequences, use kmer_leiden, kmer_count_barplot, kmer_msd_barplot, kmer_comp_textplot and kmer_indi_textplot for further analysis.

 Python example:
 ```python